Charles Cousens: Later career

-Television

 In November 1957, he moved into television and commenced the role as a news presenter at ATN-7.

 In 1959, Cousens commenced hosting the Commonwealth Bank Hour of Music.
 The show also aired on GTV-9 in Melbourne.

 Cousens left ATN-7 in April 1960.

-International Vending Machines

-In 1960, Cousens commenced working for International Vending Machines Pty Ltd. In February 1961, Cousens threatened legal action against Ben Doig if he repeated comments he made in the New South Wales Legislative Assembly using parliamentary privilege.
-Doig had criticised Cousens' involvement in the company after its business practices came into question, suggesting that Cousens' influence on television, where he appeared in commercials for the company, may have contributed to so many people investing money into the business.

 Personal life and death

 He married advertising representative Dorothy May Allen on 20 May 1929 at St John's Anglican Church in Darlinghurst.
 After having one daughter together, Cousens divorced Allen and married divorcee Winifred Grace James née Dettman on 23 December 1938 in the registrar-general's office in Sydney with whom he had one son.

 At the time of his death, Cousens' stepdaughter (Winifred's daughter from her previous marriage) Judy-Ann Everingham (née James) was a television presenter at ABC TV in Sydney where she hosted Woman's World and anchored special telecasts.

 Cousens died on 9 May 1964 after suffering a heart attack.
 His funeral was held on 12 May 1964 at the Northern Suburbs Crematorium, which followed a memorial service in a chapel at Allan Walsh Pty Ltd in Chatswood.